 c.
 When making assignments, the District shall consider the input from the Association, employee committees, other employees, employees requesting reassignment, the qualifications of employees for the assignments, and work site transitions.

-C. Vacancies
+C. Vacancies.
 Subject to the provisions of Section B above, vacancies shall be filled in the following manner.

 1. Notification of vacancies, including summer school and extracurricular activities, shall be provided to all employees, by posting a notice of the vacancy in the Principal’s office and on the Association bulletin board.
 The notice of vacancy shall be posted for at least two (2) weeks prior to filling said assignment.
 This requirement does not prevent the District from temporarily filling the assignment during the posting period.
 A copy of the notice of vacancy shall be sent to the Association’s Co-Presidents at the same time.
 Vacancies occurring during the summer break shall be posted in the business office with a copy sent to the Association’s Co-Presidents.
 Those employees who have asked to be considered for vacancies will be notified of all vacancies during the summer.